By Adam Flomenbaum, Found Remote

 McGuinness: According to IPG Media Lab’s recent study on TV Attention, only 71% of ads on TV are Viewable, and a smaller percentage of those actually capture viewer Attention.
 We measure ad Attention as the percentage of all ad impressions in which the viewer was looking at the TV screen for two or more seconds.

 In the first half of 2019, we saw that Volvo’s creative performed really well – meaning it broke through and captured more attention than the other ads that appeared in its same pod.
 We call this measurement Creative Attention Score (CAS) – a measurement of breakthrough independent of the media environment.
 Of course, every brand marketer wants to make great TV advertising that engages their target consumers.
 CAS allows marketers to better understand the quality of the creative itself, isolated from contextual factors like when the ad airs and the show it runs inside.
 Using these unique, person-level, second-by-second metrics, Volvo was shown to have the most engaging TV ad of 2019’s first half, with a CAS of 114.0 in a spot for its S60 sedan.
 This was the top scorer across all 15 and 30-second ads, for all viewers, across every channel and daypart.

-FR: While TVision’s data is certainly unique, how is 5,000 households enough of a representative sample size to measure attention and viewability?
+FR: While TVision’s data is certainly unique, how is 5,000 households enough of a representative sample size to measure attention?
 Isn’t this why Nielsen’s data is so routinely criticized?